lt2710/First-Street-Foundation/README.md

 # Portfolio from Langyi Tian
 With experiences in data science, social research, and marketing research, I have been dedicated to generate insights from large-scale business, social and administrative data.
-Here I have stored the outcome of 4 substantial projects, coming from either the real business data that comes from internships, or acedemic researches that have resulted in conference presentation and publications.
+Here I have stored the outcome of 4 substantial projects, coming from either the real business problem-solving with internships, or acedemic researches that have resulted in conference presentation and publications.

 To see my codings and machine learning practices, please visit #1 (R) and #2 (Python); to see my qualitative market research output, go to #3; To see my quantitative research capacity, please refer to #4 (presentation) and #5 (research paper).
 Below follows their brief introduction.